Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Global well-posedness and invariance of Gibbs measure

 \subsection{Proof of Theorem \ref{THM:GWP}}

 In this subsection, we prove Theorem~\ref{THM:GWP}.
 The argument in this subsection is based on \cite{BDNY}.

-Let us first consider the almost sure global well-posedness of the fractional hyperbolic $\Phi_3^4$-model.
+\begin{proof}[Proof of Theorem~\ref{THM:GWP}] Let us first consider the almost sure global well-posedness of the fractional hyperbolic $\Phi_3^4$-model.
 Let $\vec u_N = (u_N, \dt u_N)$ be the solution to the truncated equation \eqref{SNLW3a}.
 Our goal is to show that for any $T \geq 1$, there exists some $\ta > 0$ such that

 \noi Note that it suffices to show

 \noi By the weak convergence of the truncated Gibbs measure $\vec \rho_N$ to the Gibbs measure $\vec \rho$ from Theorem~\ref{THM:Gibbs}, it suffices to show